-- Visits from the Faiths & Beliefs Forum, visits from leaders of other faiths and visits to different places of worship, - Our Student Council, and related activities give opportunities for the student voice to be heard and acted upon.
+- Visits from the 3 Faiths Forum, a visit to several different places of worship, work collaboratively with other schools on the community projects. - Our Student Council, Subject Ambassadors, and related activities give opportunities for the student voice to be heard and acted upon.
 The views of students are taken formally into account by the Principal.
 Elections are held annually across the whole school. - A Charity Fitness Week exposes students to a range of voluntary organisations; they then vote on which charities should be the focus for fundraising efforts for the year and raise funds through a focused week with follow-through action at home and in the community.